mvolkmann/blog/src/smalltalk/20-basic-data-types.md

 ### String

+Literal `String` objects are surrounded by single quotes.

 The `String` class inherits many instance methods from the `CharacterSequence` class and overrides the behavior some of them.
 A notable addition is the binary method comma (`,`)